 - Fix: maintain intentional management intensity throughout the first year

-- Goal: recognise growth and advance people at the right time
+7. Promote — recognise growth and advance people at the right time.

-- Common failure: Designation-Momentum delays recognition; employees are held at a level too long
+- Common failure: Designation-Momentum delays recognition; employees held at a level too long

-- Fix: explicit, ongoing conversations about growth timelines — don’t rely on the annual cycle
+- Fix: explicit, ongoing growth-timeline conversations — don’t rely on the annual cycle

-- Goal: keep high performers from leaving voluntarily
+8. Retain — keep high performers from leaving voluntarily.

 - What drives retention: interesting work, growth, good management, competitive pay, cultural fit

-- Fix: proactive retention conversations; use the Four-States-of-a-Team model to identify people stuck in “Treading Water”
+- Fix: proactive retention conversations; use Four-States-of-a-Team to identify people stuck in “Treading Water”

 Why Post-Hire Stages Are Neglected